Tour of Scala

 public class MyJavaClass extends TheirClass ...

-An annotation application in Scala looks like a constructor invocation, for instantiating a Java annotation one has to use named arguments:
+An annotation application in Scala looks like a constructor invocation, but to instantiate a Java annotation one has to use named arguments:

 @Source(url = "https://coders.com/",